firesim/firesim/docs/Advanced-Usage/Workloads/Deprecated-Defining-Custom-Workloads.rst

 ::

     [ from the workloads/ directory ]
-    python gen-benchmark-rootfs.py -w ping-latency.json -r -b ../../sw/firesim-software/images/br-base.img -s ping-latency/overlay
+    ./gen-benchmark-rootfs.py -w ping-latency.json -r -b ../../sw/firesim-software/images/br-base.img -s ping-latency/overlay

 Notice that we tell this script where the json file lives, where the base rootfs image is, and where we expect to find files that we want to include in the generated disk images.
 This script will take care of the rest and we'll end up with ``idler-[1-6].ext2``, ``pingee.ext2``, and ``pinger.ext2``!

 You'll notice a Makefile in the ``workloads/`` directory -- it contains many